Healthcare Reform:Saving For a Rainy Day

 Useful features are buried in the spending-rule idea.
 A portfolio would never go to zero if spending is held below a certain level; an endowment on auto-pilot.
 This magic number was once 3%, now is thought to be 4%.
 In trust funds for irresponsible "trust fund babies", spending rules are particularly common.
 In taxable circumstances, it is a vexing complication for non-profit institutions that federal tax rules require minimum annual distributions of 5%, somewhat more than a taxable account can sustain indefinitely, at least according to present theory, and assuming present costs.
 Every effort should be made to reduce middle-man costs, and the present rate of progress is encouraging.
 As long as medical progress continues to depend on a top level of talent, efforts to attack the cost of care itself may prove counter-productive.

 In my opinion, a spending rule is pretty much the same as a budget, and the same goals can be accomplished with an escrow account, permitting no expenditures at all until a certain date, and then only for a stated purpose.
 And furthermore, there can be several spending rules, just as there are several lines in a budget.
 There surely ought to be both a discretionary spending rule and an inflation spending rule, for example, since inflation is beyond citizen control.
 As a practical matter, planning will generally mean 5% discretionary, and 3% inflation, for a total of 8%.
-Until recently, it was generally assumed if the Federal Reserve instituted, or Congress mandated, an inflation target of 2%, it would mean 2% was dependable, because the Fed had unlimited power to print money.
+Until recently, it was generally assumed if the Federal Reserve instituted, or Congress mandated, an inflation target of 2%, it would mean 2% was dependable because the Fed had unlimited power to print money.
 However, in 2015 the inflation rate is 1.5%, in spite of heroic efforts to use "Quantitative Easing" to bring it to 2% by buying two or more trillion dollars worth of bonds.
 Inflation has remained at 1.5%, resulting in much wringing of hands.
 So spending rules help establish responsibility for deviations.

 It is not useful to engage in political arguments over why this is so, it must be adjusted for.
-The consequence is we have an Inflation Spending Rule of 3% and an actual inflation of 1.5%, leading to a national inflation surplus of 1.5%.
+The consequence is we have an Inflation Spending Rule of 3% and actual inflation of 1.5%, leading to a national inflation surplus of 1.5%.
 If a Health Savings Account has an Inflation Spending Rule of 3% only because that is what we have seen in the past century, our inflation is 1.5% under budget, which could easily be misinterpreted as an extra 1.5% to spend.
 When we figure out what this means, we can puzzle what to do with it, but until that happens, no spending allowed.
-Another precaution would be to have two spending rules, totalling 8%, only 5% of which is actually spendable.
-If we create special escrow funds for buying out Medicare, or passing to our grandchildren -- same thing.
+Another precaution would be to have two spending rules, totaling 8%, only 5% of which is actually spendable.
+If we create special escrow funds for buying out Medicare or passing to our grandchildren -- the same thing.

 If you don't limit yourself, Others will limit you.